cstenkamp/MastersThesisText/pandoc_markdown_base/2_5_relatedwork.md

 DDC has hierachical tree stucture with 10 childs at each level.
 Childs are subtopics of thir parents, things can have multiple DDCs.

-SidBERT: SidBERT is BERT-base model + custom classification head, from Huggingface-transformers. trained on 1.3m book titles & descriptions (uni/hannover/bremen uni + german national libray) 3-4 level.
+SidBERT: SidBERT is BERT-base model + custom classification head, from Huggingface-transformers. trained on 1.3m book titles & descriptions (uni/hannover/bremen uni + German national libray) 3-4 level.

 BERT - based on transfomer (text doesn't need to be added sequentially).
 12 stacked self-attention+feedforward encoder layers to create deep phrase embeddings, trained with masked-token inference tasks where the hidden word must be predicted